Expanding and Returning Pandemic

 In in the first four months of the pandemic, most potentially exposed people lived in more technologically developed areas.
 They could protect themselves from the transmission routes described above: staying more than two meters from others; buying and using soap and disinfectants; defecating in effective modern toilet and sewer systems; and staying at home living on their savings.
 Infected people usually spread respiratory diseases locally to people near them, then flew in airplanes to other cities in highly developed nations, starting more outbreaks.
 So, people of middle and upper socio-economic statuses spread the disease multi-nationally.
 Then people in each local outbreak spread it to people of lower socio-economic statuses in highly developed nations.

 Even if widespread testing, immunization, or curative treatments are not available, people’s use of social distancing and low-technology methods are reducing infections.
+Comparing the responses of different countries, those that emphasized scientifically-guided non-pharmaceutical interventions tended to control COVID-19 better (Nkengasong et al.).
 After the pandemic subsides in more developed communities, then people will relax their restrictions and re-start work.
+It will continue to circulate and sicken people for years (Scudellari; Zhang S).
 The virus could return from the still infected people in more developed communities (Cyranowski).
-The virus could also return from less-developed communities and nations, and transmit to millions of not-yet-exposed people in more developed communities.
+The virus could also return from less-developed communities and nations, and transmit to millions of not-yet-exposed people in more developed communities (Lee E, Wada, et al.).
 So, all nations and communities will need to help each other stop this pandemic.

 This research did not receive any grant from funding agencies.